 If you are experiencing carpal tunnel symptoms because of your job, you may have workers’ compensation to help you obtain medical treatment for your condition and recover lost wages for time off work.
 At Monast Law Office, we have a great deal of experience in assisting workers with repetitive stress injuries such as carpal tunnel syndrome, tendinitis, tenosynovitis, and epicondylitis.

 Unfortunately, many workers do not know they qualify for compensation for these conditions.
 They may hear they are “just getting older,” or that workers’ compensation only covers injuries caused by accidents.
-At Monast Law Office, we know better.
+At Monast Law Office, our Columbus workers' comp lawyer knows better.

 To discover if you may have a workers’ compensation claim based on your repetitive stress injury and learn what your options may be, contact us at (614) 334-4649.